-A HDB flat may be the biggest purchase you will make in your life.
-As such, even the smallest of details, such as choosing the type of loan is an important decision to make.
+An HDB flat may be the biggest purchase you will make in your life.
+As such, even the smallest of details, such as choosing the type of loan, is an important decision to make.

 HDB loan eligibility criteria

-Not everyone is eligible for a HDB Loan.
-To be eligible for a HDB Loan, you will have to first satisfy the following conditions:
+Not everyone is eligible for an HDB loan.
+To be eligible for an HDB loan, you will have to first satisfy the following conditions:

-Average gross monthly household income is less than S$14,000
+- Average gross monthly household income is not more than S$14,000 or S$21,000 for extended families

-Average gross monthly household income is less than S$7,000 for singles buying 5-room or smaller resale flat or 2-room new flat in a non-mature estate
+- Average gross monthly household income is not more than S$7,000 for singles buying 5-room or smaller resale flat or 2-room new flat in a non-mature estate

 If you do not meet the above conditions, you can still opt for a bank loan.
 The eligibility for a bank loan is relatively simple.
 Usually, having a good credit score is good enough to get you a loan!